perkinspprt-nvim/Odin-git-test/README.md

 # Odin-git-test
-I'm trying to learn goit commands from Odin.
+Hello everyone.
+I'm trying to learn git and github.
+THe Odin project is very fun.